 1. What is a soft launch?

 Soft launch is a widespread technique of testing an app before it hits large markets.
 Usually, it implies a limited release in a smaller region, similar to the one you are planning to target eventually.
 For example, developers targeting the USA often run soft launches in Canada, New Zealand, and Australia.
-Soft launch can help you get early feedback on your app, receive first positive reviews and get rid of any bugs you missed.
+App soft launch strategy can help you get early feedback on your app, receive first positive reviews and get rid of any bugs you missed.

 There are plenty of benefits when it comes to app optimization: you can get a better idea of the cost of acquiring new users, a number of daily/monthly users you can expect, the retention rate and customer lifetime value, and then use all these data points for predicting the performance of your app in the target market.